clover/clover-ios-sdk/README.md

   - It has a builder for passing all options, and an initializer with absolute minimum options: http method, domain, and the endpoint.
 Once you pass in all the options, you   can call `build()` to get a `CLVRequest` object.
 The builder also takes a `CLVRequest` parameter when modifying a request is needed.

   - Once you have a `CLVRequest` object, there are `makeRequest…()` methods that can be called on that object, which the endpoint methods use internally, but they’re also public methods.
-These methods take care of all the pre and post request validations, handle resubmitting a request if a 429 - too many requests error was received, and calls the appropriate `success` or `failure` block passed in.
-There are three kinds to get a single object, an array of an object, or to get an `AnyObject` for models that are not included in `CLVModels` (for v1/v2 endpoints).
+These methods take care of all the pre and post request validations, handle resubmitting a request if a "429 - too many requests error" is received, and calls the appropriate `success` or `failure` block passed in.
+There are three kinds: get a single object, get an array of an object, or get an `AnyObject` for models that are not included in `CLVModels` (for v1/v2 endpoints).

   - `CLVMethods` file is an extension on `CLVSession`, is an auto-generated file, and includes calls to all GET endpoints on our api_docs page, such as: `getMerchantOrderDiscounts:withId:`.
-Making POST and DELETE requests is not supported with these methods at this point, but will be included in the beta version, however, you can use the `CLVRequest.Builder` class and `makeRequest` methods for now.
+Making POST and DELETE requests is not supported with these methods at this point, but will be included in the beta version.
+However, you can use the `CLVRequest.Builder` class and `makeRequest` methods for now.

-  - Some of the endpoint methods return a single object (such as `getMerchantOrder:withId:`) and some of them return an array of that object (such as `getMerchantOrders:`).
+  - Some of the endpoint methods return a single object (such as `getMerchantOrder:withId:`), and some of them return an array of that object (such as `getMerchantOrders:`).
 The returned objects are optional, whereas arrays are not, but they can just be empty.

-  - `CLVEndpoint` is an enum with two cases: `V3` and `Custom`. `V3` takes a parameter of `CLVV3Endpoint` which is another enum with all our v3 endpoint urls defined.
+  - `CLVEndpoint` is an enum with two cases: `V3` and `Custom`. `V3` takes a parameter of `CLVV3Endpoint`, which is another enum with all our v3 endpoint urls defined.
 If you need to call a different endpoint (v1/v2), you can use `Custom` with a String as url.

   - `CLVError` is an enum which inherits from standard `ErrorType` .
-For now, it only has options for non-200 status code, NSError, and unknown error, but more granular options may be added in the future versions.
+For now, it only has options for non-200 status code, NSError, and unknown error, but more granular options may be added in future versions.
 It also has a calculated var `error` for when an NSError object is needed.

 ## PromiseKit Extension